NVARCHAR2 in Oracle Example

 The maximum allowed byte length for the emp name column is 200 bytes, and the default character set is UTF-16.

-Now we will insert the values in the emp_name column table
+Now we will insert the values in the emp_name column of the table

 INSERT INTO employees VALUES('George');